15.4 C

 Yes, if you are a legal resident (long-term, permanent, or temporary), you are obligated to have health insurance.

-What health insurance systems exist in Bulgaria?
+What health insurance systems are in place in Bulgaria?

 There are two main types: